Richard Shindell’s, “The Ballad of Mary Magdalene” at

 Horse Music Hall in Northampton, Mass. on August 29, 2007.

 “With her vast and unusual repertoire, Sarah spins a story into a lyrical web of sound that she wraps ever so gently around the listener, moving and changing them.
 Her presence is as compelling as her performances are unforgettable, awakening the heart and mind of those lucky enough to hear her remarkable song interpretations.
-She’s my favorite local singer. – Penny Schulz
+She’s my favorite local singer. – Penny Schultz

 “Her singing is soulful and deeply felt; when she began to sing I felt the mood in the whole room change.”